THE SUNDERLAND SITE - PAGE 102

 Essentially this was the start of 'automatic plate production' which developed into numerical control & thence computer controlled machines.

-The unsung genius behind the introduction of this much more efficient process was my boss, Walter R. Mellanby, then Shipyard Director & a director of the company, who presented a paper on the whole process to 'The North East Coast Institute of Engineers & Shipbuilders' in Newcastle in 1958.
+The unsung genius behind the introduction of this much more efficient process was my boss, Walter R. Mellanby, then Shipyard Director & a director of the company, who presented a paper on the whole process to 'The North East Coast Institution of Engineers and Shipbuilders' in Newcastle on Mar.
+9, 1959.
 He had the pleasure of seeing his innovation soon put into practice at Bartrams & elsewhere.'

 The 'Monopol' burning machine? an interesting article about the machine is available here.
 Thanks to the combined efforts of Derek Maidement & Robert Hunter.